RISK MANAGEMENT

 Work environment

-Things like noise level, room temperatures, layout of the designated working area and lighting can all have an effect.
+Things like noise level, room temperatures, layout of the designated working area and lighting can affect productivity and health.

 Electrical safety